Dental Phobia Information and Support

 What Can Help

-The Help section lists everything dentists (and yourself) can do to make things easier: psychology, sedation, and new technologies.
+Find out what may help when you’re deathly afraid of dentistry.
 There’s also a step-by-step guide for finding a dentist, making an appointment, and facing your greatest fear.

 Interviews with Dentists